cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 ## D1 databases

-[D1](/d1/) is Cloudflare’s native serverless database.
+[D1](/d1/) is Cloudflare's native serverless database.
 To bind your D1 database to your Pages Function:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.